-- 1. Definitions.
-As used in this Agreement, the following terms have the meanings indicated: - a.
-"Affiliate" means any subsidiary or other entity that, directly or indirectly through one or more intermediaries, is controlled by Lands' End, Inc., whether now existing or hereafter formed or acquired.
+1. Definitions.
+As used in this Agreement, the following terms have the meanings indicated:

+a.
+"Affiliate" means any subsidiary or other entity that, directly or indirectly through one or more intermediaries, is controlled by LE, whether now existing or hereafter formed or acquired.
 For purposes hereof, "control" means the power to vote or direct the voting of sufficient securities or other interests to elect one-third of the directors or managers or to control the management of such subsidiary or other entity.
-Notwithstanding the foregoing, if the Executive's "Salary Continuation" exceeds the "Section 409A Threshold" (as such terms are defined below), then Affiliate shall mean any person with whom the Company is considered to be a single employer under Code Section 414(b) and all persons with whom the Company would be considered a single employer under Code Section 414(c), substituting "50%" for the "80%" standard that would otherwise apply. - b.
-"Cause" means (i) a material breach by Executive (other than a breach resulting from Executive's incapacity due to a Disability) of Executive's duties and responsibilities which breach is demonstrably willful and deliberate on Executive's part, is committed in bad faith or without reasonable belief that such breach is in the best interests of the Company and is not remedied in a reasonable period of time after receipt of written notice from the Company specifying such breach; (ii) the commission by Executive of a felony; or (iii) dishonesty or willful misconduct in connection with Executive's employment. - c.
-"Competitive Business" means any corporation, partnership, association, or other person or entity (including but not limited to Executive) that: - 1. is listed on Appendix A, each of which Executive acknowledges is a Competitive Business, whether or not it falls within the categories in subsection (c)(2) immediately below, and further acknowledges that this is not an exclusive list of Competitive Businesses and is not intended to limit the generality of subsection (c)(2) immediately below; or
+Notwithstanding the foregoing, for purposes of determining if Executive's has incurred a Separation from Service with the Company, then Affiliate shall mean any person with whom LE is considered to be a single employer under Code Section 414(b) and all persons with whom the LE would be considered a single employer under Code Section 414(c), substituting "50%" for the "80%" standard that would otherwise apply.

+b.
+"Cause" means (i) a material breach by Executive (other than a breach resulting from Executive's incapacity due to a Disability) of Executive's duties and responsibilities which breach is demonstrably willful and deliberate on Executive's part, is committed in bad faith or without reasonable belief that such breach is in the best interests of the Company and is not remedied in a reasonable period of time after receipt of written notice from the Company specifying such breach; (ii) the commission by Executive of a felony; or (iii) dishonesty or willful misconduct in connection with Executive's employment.

+c.
+"Competitive Business" means any corporation, partnership, association, or other person or entity (including but not limited to Executive) that:

+1. is listed on Appendix A, each of which Executive acknowledges is a Competitive Business, whether or not it falls within the categories in subsection (c)(2) immediately below, and further acknowledges that this is not an exclusive list of Competitive Businesses and is not intended to limit the generality of subsection (c)(2) immediately below; or

 2. engages in any business which, at any time during the most recent eighteen (18) months of Executive's Company Employment and regardless the business format (including but not limited to a department store, specialty store, discount store, direct marketing, or electronic commerce), consists of marketing, manufacturing or selling apparel and/or home products, and which has combined annual revenue in excess of \$100 million.
+In the event Executive terminates employment without "Good Reason" (as defined in paragraph 1.h.), the definition of Competitive Business as set forth in this paragraph does not apply, instead Competitive Business is limited to the definition set forth in Paragraph 1.c.1. above.